jsinger67/la_dfa_2_dot/README.md

 to get help.

-Try to visualize the lookahead DFAs if the LL(5) grammar used by this tool
+To visualize the lookahead DFAs of the LL(5) grammar used by this crate call this

 ```shell
 la_dfa_2_dot -f .\src\la_dfa_2_dot_parser.rs -o ..\la_dfa_2_dot_dot
 ```

 Please note, that the invocation above will create a folder in parallel to the current crate's folder.
-This folder will contain the dot files derived or re-engineered form the parser used in this crate.
+This folder will contain the dot files derived resp. re-engineered form the parser used in this crate.

 Inspect for instance the file `ConstDeclaration.dot` which is a good example of a LL(5) lookahead DFA.